 - Did your experience impact your vocational plans or expectations?
 If so, how?

-Based on the criteria listed for the Project Description, as well as overall writing quality and the Reflective Component, each report will be judged by a faculty panel.
-The selection is highly competitive.
-Students authoring the highest quality reports will be invited to present their results at the Undergraduate Research Presentations session of the SMU Research Day, held in Spring Semester.
-Invitees unable to attend that event will be able to present at the Engaged Learning Fall Symposium or at the Engaged Learning Week during Spring.
+Based on these criteria as well as overall writing quality, each report will be judged by a faculty panel.
+Suitable reports will be referred for consideration for publication in the SMU Journal of Undergraduate Research (JoUR).
+Students authoring the highest quality reports will be invited to present their results at the Undergraduate Research Presentations session of the SMU Research Day held in Spring Semester.
+This review and selection process is highly competitive.
+Invitees unable to attend that event will be able to present at an Engaged Learning sponsored event during Fall or Spring.
 Invited students who present their work earn the distinction of Summer Research Fellow (SRF).

 Faculty Guidelines on SRA: